Pest Management, May 2019

 Send in Your Snider’s Receipts

 Did you know for every receipt we collect, Snider’s donates 1% back to Woodlin PTA?
 Send all Snider’s receipts (greater than $5 and neatly folded in an envelope please) with your kid in backpack mail or drop them off in the Snider’s receipts box in the mailroom.
 Help us beat our goal of $100,000 in Snider’s Receipts!

-Montgomery County Public Schools revised the elementary school grading system last year.
+Montgomery County Public Schools revised the elementary school grading system a couple of years ago.
 According to the MCPS website, "The revisions are designed to more clearly convey student learning and provide additional information about learning skills or work habits.
 The change reflects input from parents, school staff, and community."

 --Students in Grades 2-5 will have A, B, C, D grades.